ecadlabs/taquito/docs/ledger_signer.md

 ## Paths scanning

 Having your Ledger device connected to your computer and the `Tezos Wallet App` opened, you can run the following code example.
 It will scan your Ledger from path `44'/1729'/0'/0'/0'` to `44'/1729'/0'/0'/9'` to get public key hashes and the balance for accounts that are revealed.
+Confirmations will be asked on your Ledger to send the public keys.

 ```js live noInline
 //import { LedgerSigner, DerivationType, HDPathTemplate } from '@taquito/ledger-signer';